 What is the Law Regarding Texting-While-Driving?

-an accident while using their mobile phone may be liable for any damages incurred.
+Due to New York's laws regarding mobile phone use in a car, texting while driving constitutes negligence.
+As a result, any driver who causes an accident while using their mobile phone may be liable for any damages incurred.

 Do You Need a Car Accident Lawyer Following Your Crash?